WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Preliminaries

 A Convolutional Neural Network (CNN) is a deep learning architecture designed to extract spatial and temporal features from input data using convolutional operations with filter banks \cite{aggarwal2018neural}.
 While CNNs are commonly associated with image data, their 1D variants are particularly effective for processing sequential or time-series data, such as vibration and audio signals.
-A 1DCNN operates on one-dimensional signals, where convolutional kernels in a filter bank slide along the temporal dimension.
+A 1D CNN operates on one-dimensional signals, with convolutional kernels in a filter bank sliding along the temporal dimension.
 These networks are designed to capture local patterns or dependencies in the input signal.
 This process generates feature maps that capture abstract representations of the input and highlight different aspects of the input data.
 The formula for a typical convolutional layer is

 where $y_f$, $W_f$, and $b_f$ denote the output vector, weight vector, and bias parameter of filter $f$, respectively; $x$ is the input time sequence; and $\mathrm{conv1D}$ represents the one-dimensional convolution operator.
 The $i^{\text{th}}$ output of the convolution is computed as: